mlhartme/stool/main/documentation.md

 * Run `dpkg -i stool-x.y.z.deb`
 * Optional, only if you want the dashboard: repeat the previous steps for setup-x.y.z-dashboard.deb
 * Adjust stool properties with `sudo nano /usr/share/stool-3.4/config.json`.
+* Create a base directory for all your stages, set the group to `stool`, and set the guid bit
+* make sure that all stool users get umask 0002
 * Restart your shell or re-login if you work on a VM/remote machine.
 (Otherwise, the stage indicator will not work properly and Stool cannot change the current directory).
 * Invoke `stool` to verify your setup.
 You should get a usage message.